astudnev/OZT/README.md

 ### Production ( Ethereum Foundation network) deployment scripts

-Note:  scripts are run by the contract's owner
+Note:  scripts are to be run by the contract's owner

 **node script/transfer_tokens** - transfer tokens from the OZT Token owner to address